xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 Group discounts are configured and maintained in the **Sale** section of your store Admin area (**Discounts** -> **Sale**).

-## Setting Sale Price for a Single Product
+## Setting Sale Price for Single Products

 {% note warning %}
 A sale price set for a single product overrides all other possible group discounts that may be applicable to this product.